 What is hazard tree management?

-Tree hazard is the likelihood of property damage or personal injury from tree failure.
+Tree risk is the likelihood of property damage or personal injury from a hazard tree.
 It is important primarily in developed areas with trees:

 - landscaping around homes, other buildings

 - street trees

 - utility rights of way

 A tree “failure” is a mechanical failure, the falling of a tree or potentially damaging part of a tree.
 The likelihood of tree failure is increased by what can generally be called “defects”.
 Defects vary in their likelihood to lead to failure and the relative time until failure (the time can’t be quantified, but we know some are imminent and others not).
 Of course, trees fail naturally, and it is not a serious problem unless people, structures, or property are close enough to be hit.
 Those things that might be hit are referred to as “targets”.

 Aside: Hazard vs. Risk